rbyte32/generator/apraksts.md

 # 4. Initialize repository
 done
 # 5. Defined project start page (use markdown)
+- The main landing page should be simple
+- It should provide an understanding of the contact that can be found within the webpage
+- It should be very fast
 # 6. Add repo contributors (if they are)
+- only one contributor
 # 7. Each team member need clone repository
+- one team member have a cloned repository
+-
 # 8. Defined VOC
 - Expectations: visually pleasing solution, that provides
 - Preferences: content viewable on all devices, quick response